Raish07/BookLibrary/README.md

 # BookLibrary

 ## Introduction
-Welcome to the Bookstore App!
+Welcome to the BookLibrary App!
 This application is designed to help users explore, search, and add books to their cart for purchase.
 It also provides features like removing items from the cart, adjusting quantities, and more.

-## Available Scripts
+## Getting Started

-In the project directory, you can run:
+### Prerequisites
+Make sure you have the following installed:

+Node.js
+npm (Node Package Manager)
+Git

-### `npm start`
+### Installation

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+Clone the repository:

+git clone <repository-url>

 ### `npm test`